asmanouira/CrystalGAN/README.md

 # Datasets

-CrystalGAN takes as inputs two datasets of binary compounds and generates as input ternary compounds.
+CrystalGAN takes as input two datasets of binary compounds and generates as output ternary compounds.
-We choose in this implementation as example ```Pd-H "Palladium - Hydrogen"``` and  ```Ni-H "Nickel - Hydrogen"```, The goal is to generate novel ternary compounds of ```Pd-H-Ni "Palladium - Hydrogen - Nickel"```
+We choose in this implementation as example ```Pd-H "Palladium - Hydrogen"``` and  ```Ni-H "Nickel - Hydrogen"```, The aim is to generate novel ternary compounds of ```Pd-H-Ni "Palladium - Hydrogen - Nickel"```

 Samples in our datasets are POSCAR files and converted to 4D tensors as shown below: